-Gavin Wood is known as a co-founder of Ethereum and the developer of Solidity programming language.
-Peter Czaban is an alumni of Oxford who specialized in Bayesian Machine Learning and worked in defense and with decentralized networks extensively.
+Gavin Wood is known as a co-founder of Ethereum and the developer of the Solidity programming language.
+Peter Czaban is an alumnus of Oxford who specialized in Bayesian Machine Learning and worked in defense and decentralized networks extensively.

-The third co-founder of Polkadot is Robert Habermeier, member and contributor in the Rust community.
+The third co-founder of Polkadot is Robert Habermeier, a member and contributor to the Rust community.
 He has a research and development background in blockchains, distributed systems, and cryptography.

 What is DOT?

-In August 2020, DOT were redenominated without affecting the total supply.
-The current allocation of DOT is 1 billion.
+In August 2020, DOT was redenominated without affecting the total supply.
+The current total supply of DOT is 1 billion.